Chris McQueen: Wests Tigers

 On 12 April 2017, it was announced that McQueen would join the Wests Tigers on a three-year deal, starting in 2018.
 McQueen started off the 2018 season playing for Intrust Super Premiership NSW side Western Suburbs after being unable to break into the starting 17 for The Tigers.
 After spending the first 10 games in reserve grade, McQueen was called up to The NRL side for their Round 11 clash against Penrith.

 McQueen was limited to only six games for the Wests Tigers in the 2019 NRL season.
 McQueen instead spent most of the year playing for Western Suburbs in the Canterbury Cup NSW competition.

 On 4 September 2020, McQueen was released by the Wests Tigers effective immediately.

 Huddersfield

 McQueen joined Huddersfield in the European Super League following his release from the Wests Tigers.
-In round 2 of the 2022 Super League season, McQueen scored two tries for Huddersfield in a 26-12 victory over the Hull Kingston Rovers.
+In round 2 of the 2022 Super League season, McQueen scored two tries for Huddersfield in a 26-12 victory over Hull Kingston Rovers.

 On 28 May 2022, McQueen played for Huddersfield in their 2022 Challenge Cup Final loss against Wigan.
 McQueen was awarded the Lance Todd Trophy as man of the match.

+On 18 September 2023, McQueen announced he would be retiring from rugby league at the end of the 2023 Super League season.